yangluo1234/dms1_blog/posts/week2-s1.md

 ![A1-Editing](bgm_edit.jpg)

-Since I use both sound effects and background music, and I need to hightlight the sound of the traffic light, I adjusted the audio levels and volume accordingly
+Since I use both sound effects and background music, and I need to hightlight the sound of the traffic light, I adjusted the audio volume level from 0 dB to 8dB.

 ![A1-Editing](soundEffect_edit.jpg)